MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-system-fields.md

 - When a record is updated, the $systemModifiedBy and $systemModifiedAt fields are changed.

-The platform will not populate audit field values in these cases:
+The platform won't populate audit field values in these cases:

 - Copying company.
 The values in the tables of the company being copied stay the same, and the values are copied to the tables of the new company.
 - Synchronizing the table schema with the application.